-Soil Turf Gradient of Slope Minimum 2.0m soil depthTop layer (1.0m depth of 50mm thick Axonopus compressus (cow grass) in close turfing Generally to be flat (1:40).
-The finished soil level of the verge is to be 25mm below approved soil mixture)Bottom layer (1.0m depth soil) the footpath There should not be any hard-core or construction debris within the backfill soil/material for the green verges b.
+Soil Turf Gradient of Slope Minimum 2.0m soil depth Top layer (1.0m depth of approved soil mixture) 50mm thick Axonopus compressus (cow grass) in close turfing Generally to be flat (1:40).
+The finished soil level of the verge is to be 25mm below the footpath Bottom layer (1.0m depth soil) There should not be any hard-core or construction debris within the backfill soil/material for the green verges b.
 Length of a planting island between a paired access point of adjoining units should be at least 6.0m in length.

 c.
-Proposed green verges of less than 0.5m wide or less than 1.0m2 should be paved to match with the adjacent footpath.
+Proposed green verges of less than 0.5m wide or less than 1.0m should be paved to match with the adjacent footpath.